bzeeno/riscv-cpu/README.md

 #### Shifter
 - The shifter simply shifts the input based on the shift amount, right signal (if right = 0, then shift left), and the shift arithmetic signal (which is aluc\[4])
 </br>

+#### Comparator
+- Compares two 32-bit inputs to determine which is larger.
+It does so by instantiating 32 1-bit comparators.
+- The output is 1 if a<b and 0 otherwise. (where a is the first input, and b is the second)
+- One of the inputs is unsigned_op which is set to 1 if the operation is unsigned
+- If it is an unsigned operation, then the 2 magnitudes are compared directly
+- If it is a signed operation, then the signs are first compared.
+If they have different signs, then the negative number is smaller.
+If they are both positive, then the magnitudes are compared.
+If they're both negative, then the magnitudes are compared and the result is inverted (A negative number with a higher magnitude is smaller)

 ### Immediate Decoder
 - The immediate decoder decodes the immediate values from the instruction